A next-generation acute mountain sickness prevention tool that aims to help Soldiers and Civilians

+Altitude sickness emerged as a human concern thousands of years ago, and not just out of thin air.
+Even with years of studying the symptoms and impact on the body, it still affects many people who ascend to altitudes above 8,000 feet.

-The U.S. Army Research Institute of Environmental Medicine and the University of New Mexico are developing an AMS predictive tool to help manage and prevent altitude-related health illnesses.
-USARIEM’s high altitude study took place this summer to improve the AMS_alert algorithm's accuracy at the USARIEM’s High Altitude Research Laboratory in Pikes Peak, Colorado.
-(Photo Credit: Maddi Langweil).
+The U.S. Army Research Institute of Environmental Medicine and the University of New Mexico are creating a predictive tool to transform the way altitude-related health illnesses are managed and prevented during military operational exercises.

+“Altitude can really knock a person off their feet,” says Beth Beidleman, Sc.D., the study’s Principal Investigator and Research Physiologist in the Military Performance Division at USARIEM.

+Acute mountain sickness may cause an individual to have headaches, nausea, vomiting, dizziness and severe fatigue due to the lower air pressure and decreased availability of oxygen in the environment at higher altitudes.
+Generally, the higher in altitude you go; the sicker you get, but the sickness is highly individualized.
+Some may get sick while others will be just fine.
+Typically, the sickness peaks between 18 to 24 hours and then resolves over the next two to three days.

 |Date Taken: